 Nevertheless, note that for the ones who wish to make the climb to the highest summit with the use of ropes and the relevant means of safety equipment, we can organize this with a specialized guide (one guide per two persons maximum), at the price of 245.00€ p.p. for the 3-day ascent and 275.00€ p.p. for the 4-day ascent.

 Litochoro – Enipeas gorge – Prionia location.

 We start off our ascent to the mountain of the gods from almost zero.
-Our today’s walk will take us along the very impressive Enipeas gorge!
+Today’s walk will take us along the very impressive Enipeas gorge!
 We start just outside Litochoro, at 300m.
 It is an amazingly beautiful place to cross, drowned in greenery, with Enipeas stream running alongside with us.
-On the way, we stop by one of the numerous crystal clear pools, where we have our light snack hot drink and cookies.
-Our guides will introduce you to the very interesting and unique in many cases flora of Mt.
+On the way, we stop by one of the numerous crystal clear pools, where we have our light snack, hot drink and cookies.
+Our guides will introduce you to the very interesting and in many cases unique flora of Mt.
 Olympus!
 We are at the very heart of the lower part of the mountain.
 We end up at Prionia location at 1100m, where we have our lunch before we return by road to the nearby Stavros refuge for your accommodation.
 For more about the gorge and the area, here.
 Altitude covered, 800m.
 Approximate net walking time, 5.30’ – 6.00’ hours, easy / moderate.

 Prionia location – Refuge A’ – Muses’ Plateau